mikaelsundell/it8tool/README.md

 Introduction
 ------------

-it8tool is a set of utilities for computation of color correction matrices from it8 chart.
+it8tool is a set of utilities for computation of color correction matrices from it8 charts

 Documentation
 -------------